department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

     * VA Design System guidelines suggest to consider a different component when there are more than 15 options in the dropdown.
     * [Guidelines for select component](https://design.va.gov/components/form/select)
 * Allow users to select multiple reasons for changing their discharge paperwork.
     * Two participants wanted to select multiple responses to why they wanted to change their discharge paperwork.
-One of the participants remembered being able to select multiple reasons on Form 149 when they had applied for a discharge upgrade in the past.
+One of the participants remembered being able to select multiple reasons on the form when they had applied for a discharge upgrade in the past.
 * Make areas of the results page collapsable.
     * Hiding information on the page would reduce cognitive load.
     * Three participants gave feedback that there was too much content on the results page.